kitnil/awesome/README.md

 ## Python

+- [zabbix-dnscheck](https://github.com/nobodysu/zabbix-dnscheck) - External check for monitoring host's dns entries without access to the server.
+Supports A, AAAA, PTR, MX and TXT records.
+With LLD and bulk data sending.
 - [awesome-italy-events](https://github.com/ildoc/awesome-italy-events) - Curated list of tech related events in Italy
 - [awesome-scoop](https://github.com/tapannallan/awesome-scoop) - A collection of awesome resources for the scoop package manager for windows
 - [Awesome-Multimodal-Research](https://github.com/Eurus-Holmes/Awesome-Multimodal-Research) - A curated list of Multimodal Related Research.